Introduce Yourself and tell us how you got the idea of Shavebox?

 What have been your most satisfying moments in business?

-According to me, the small milestones that I as a business owner together with my team have achieved so far are some of the most satisfying moments.
+The small milestones that I as a business owner together with my team have achieved so far are some of the most satisfying moments.
 However, if I could point one moment out of all would be when last year we reached a toll of a total of 5000 subscribers quite early on.
 To be honest it was definitely a great moment for all of the team.
 You see, this is how little effort when shape up makes you stronger and motivated.

 Tell us about a time where you had to take a risk in your business?

 I had to take risks at a very early stage.
 Initially, we had tested the market when we launched our own brand earlier in 2017.
 There is always a risk attached if you are not launching a branded product to compete with already well-established competition.
 But at this stage, we wanted to test the market and test the consumer’s willingness to accept change.
-Fortunately, it went very well and soon afterward, we successfully partnered up with Dorco, which we all know is another giant in the men’s grooming industry.
+Fortunately, it went very well, and soon afterward, we successfully partnered up with Dorco, which we all know is another giant in the men’s grooming industry.

 What advice do you have for aspiring entrepreneurs?

 The best advice I can give to an aspiring entrepreneur is don’t be afraid of trying and failing!
 I think if I hadn’t failed earlier, I wouldn’t have ever reached this point.
-These small little failures on the course are the reminders to constant improvement being essential.
+These small little failures on the course are reminders to constant improvement being essential.
 In the words of Confucius “Greatest glory lies not in ever falling, but in rising every time you fall”